argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 ```

 !!! important
-    If your CMP command runs too long, the command will be killed, and the UI will show an error.
+    If your sidecar CMP command runs too long, the command will be killed, and the UI will show an error.
 The CMP server
     respects the timeouts set by the `server.repo.server.timeout.seconds` and `controller.repo.server.timeout.seconds`
     items in `argocd-cm`.
 Increase their values from the default of 60s.